About

 Baked eclair cases piped with slightly larger ends, so that you don’t end up with misshapen or oval-shaped eclair cases.

 When the eclairs have cooled down, they are ready to be filled with your choice of filling.
-I typically use vanilla pastry cream, or chocolate pastry cream, or cream diplomat for a lighter option.
+I typically use vanilla pastry cream, or mousseline cream, or chocolate pastry cream, or even cream diplomat for a lighter option.

-Usually, classic chocolate eclairs have a creamy vanilla pastry cream filling.
-It’s almost like a vanilla pudding, with a prominent vanilla flavor, and not too sweet.
+• Vanilla pastry cream – This is the classic option.
+This pastry cream is almost like a vanilla pudding, with a prominent vanilla flavor, and not too sweet.

 Here, I made FOUR different fillings for my classic chocolate eclairs.